ichernyshovvv/completing-read-strings/README.md

                             '("first" "sec,ond" "third")))
 ```

-2. Candidates might contain any character, so it's hard to pick easily typed
+2. Candidates might contain any characters, so it's hard to pick an easily typed
    separator.
 Example: Org headings, file names.
-In this case a developer might
+In this case, a developer might
    use `\n` as a separator, which a user can enter by pressing `C-o` and moving
    the cursor 1 char forward to be able to display the list of candidates (which
    is not convenient).